 Corinne, originally from Rome, is typical of the Ibiza dancers.
 Trained in ballet, she came to Ibiza after a few holidays here, knowing it was one of the best places in the world to make it doing what she does and falling in love with the place in the process.
-As well as being a dancer, she also works for a yacht company and has managed to calm down the party somewhat in recent years, finding a strange kind of maturity and peace in this island so famous for its chaotic lifestyle.
+As well as being a dancer, she also works for a yacht company, and has managed to calm down the party somewhat in recent years, finding a strange kind of maturity and peace in this island so famous for its chaotic lifestyle.

-Ibiza, I realized, is not just a place to blow money but a place of opportunity on a continent in decline.
+Ibiza, I realised, is not just a place to blow money but a place of opportunity on a continent in decline.
 A place where young people with a lot of get up and go can make a fuckload of money.
 Grapes Of Wrath with bikinis, if you will.

-But perhaps the man making the most unusual life for himself on the island is Jamie Brennan, a.k.a.
-Kryoman, an ex-Domino's delivery boy turned EDM club robot superstar.
+But perhaps the man making the most unusual life for himself on the island is Jamie Brennan, AKA Kryoman, an ex-Domino's delivery boy turned EDM club robot superstar.

-In recent years, the Kryoman franchise has become massive business, and Jamie travels the clubs of Ibiza and far beyond doing his pyrotechnic-laden dance show, surely making more than a few clubbers wonder if it's just those dodgy pills they bought outside or if they really are seeing a ten-foot tall cyborg dancing around to David Guetta.
+In recent years, the Kryoman franchise has become massive business, and Jamie travels the clubs of Ibiza and far beyond doing his pyrotechnic-laden dance show, surely making more than a few clubbers wonder if it's just those dodgy pills they bought outside or if they really are seeing a 10-foot tall cyborg dancing around to David Guetta.

-We met him in the garage of his house on a quiet part of the island as he prepared for an appearance at Music Is Revolution at Space.
+In the film, we met him in the garage of his house on a quiet part of the island as he prepared for an appearance at Music Is Revolution at Space.

-But the most successful Brit working the Ibiza season is surely the man above, Carl Cox, the boy from Carshalton who came to Ibiza nearly 30 years ago and has been leaving his mark ever since.
+But the most successful Brit working the Ibiza season is surely the man above, Carl Cox; the boy from Carshalton who came to Ibiza nearly 30 years ago and has been leaving his mark ever since.
 Cox is more than a DJ.
-He's as much of a draw for Ibiza as Disneyworld is for Florida, and despite this has kept his "nicest man in techno" reputation fully intact, kindly tolerating some evasive action I had to take while chatting to him after a heavy night, not enough water, one disgusting panini, and a lot of direct sunlight.
+He's as much of a draw for Ibiza as Disneyworld is for Florida, and despite this has kept his "nicest man in techno" reputation fully intact, kindly tolerating some evasive action I had to take while chatting to him after a heavy night, not enough water, one disgusting panini and a lot of direct sunlight.

 Alfredo Fiorito, the man who invented Ibiza